-UN Echoes SRDC’s Concern over Discrimination Faced by Indigenous Women in Guyana - Guyana Chronicle
+UN echoes SRDC’s concern over discrimination faced by Indigenous women in Guyana - Guyana Chronicle

-The SRDC recognizes the government’s implementation of programmes for women’s development as an important step; however, as our representative Ms. Casimero noted to the CEDAW Committee, the government’s efforts often do not reach our communities.
-We are pleased that the CEDAW Committee shares our concerns and we hereby urge the government to adopt the recommendations of the CEDAW Committee and collaborate with the SRDC and other indigenous organisations in order to bridge the gap between the hinterland and the coastal areas.
+The SRDC recognises the government’s implementation of programmes for women’s development as an important step; however, as our representative, Ms. Casimero noted to the CEDAW Committee, the government’s efforts often do not reach our communities.
+We are pleased that the CEDAW Committee shares our concerns, and we hereby urge the government to adopt the recommendations of the CEDAW Committee, and collaborate with the SRDC and other Indigenous organisations in order to bridge the gap between the hinterland and the coastal areas.

 Notably, the CEDAW Committee called on the government of Guyana to amend its laws to guarantee the rights of indigenous women and girls, including to guarantee our rights to our traditional lands and territories; to guarantee our right as indigenous women to consultation and free, prior, and informed consent to policies and legislation affecting us; to improve the access to services for indigenous women, particularly for victims of gender-based violence and sexual offences; to increase livelihood and job opportunities for indigenous women; and to accelerate educational and awareness raising efforts to eliminate discriminatory stereotypes against women and particularly indigenous women.